Congress of Local and Regional Authorities: Post-monitoring and post-observation dialogue

 In March 2013 the Congress adopted Resolution 353(2013) on post-monitoring and post-observation of elections.
-The aim is to develop the political dialogue with Member States and relevant stakeholders after a monitoring or election observation visit, in order to ensure the effectiveness and impact of its monitoring and election observation activities.
+The aim is to develop the political dialogue with Member States and relevant stakeholders after a monitoring or election observation visit and to make recommendations for improvements.

-As follow up to its recommendations the Congress discusses with the authorities of the member State a roadmap to improve local and regional democracy in line with these recommendations.
 The first roadmap prepared in the framework of this post-monitoring dialogue concerned the decentralisation reform undertaken by the Ukrainian authorities and was signed in May 2015.

 Cooperation programmes and projects

 Co-operation Programmes

 In its Priorities 2013–2016, the Congress decided to further develop co-operation and partnerships with the overall objective to consolidate and advance territorial democracy in the Council of Europe member states and in its immediate neighbourhood and achieve concrete results in the field.
 These cooperation activities help to further ensure the implementation of the European Charter of Local Self-Government and the Congress recommendations.
 The Congress offers its expertise, in the field of local and regional democracy, based on needs, its members being a pool of practical and political experience.
 Its activities include: